 MB: I’m curious to hear about your musical journey and roots.
 I read on Wikipedia that you started out in Knoxville and then you tried out for American Idol.
 I’d like to hear about the journey from you.

 BM: Those are definitely accurate.
 Wikipedia probably makes it sound more fun than it actually was, to be honest.
 I didn’t have too wild of a story.
 I definitely moved around a lot in early stages of my life in a couple of different cities in Tennessee.
 My mom moved to Florida when I was young, so I would go between Knoxville and this tiny island town called Fernandina Beach in Florida.
-Early on, I got used to moving around and traveling.
+I became used to moving around and traveling early on.

 Music was always a pretty consistent thing to have wherever I went between my two folks.
 I could go to either house and have a guitar there and know that I could escape whatever was going on.
 Not that I needed to do that often.
 I got lucky because my escape from the pain and growing up was something that I genuinely enjoyed doing.

 Music seemed to help me move around easier.
 I didn’t think that I would ever sing until I started writing songs.
-The early ones were really cringey, I’m glad it’s not documented.
+The first songs were really cringey, I’m glad it’s not documented.

 MB: Were you a part of a music scene in your youth?